dtkaplan/shinymark/README.md

 #### :computer: 15:30 - 17:00: Session 4 - First dip into interactivity
   - Dashboards
-  - Embedding htmlwidgets in documents
+  - Embedding htmlwidgets in R Markdown documents
-  - Embedding Shiny apps in documents
+  - Embedding Shiny apps in R Markdown documents
   - Troubleshooting tips + Q & A

 ### Day 2: January 16, 2019

-Maybe an RMarkdown shiny document so that we can isolate the UI components and server logic from the programming involved in an app.
+The activities will be based on files in the `apps/` directory.
+Each file includes a suffix like `_01`, `_02`, ....

+- Start by opening the `_01` file.
+Edit that to complete the activity.
+- In the follow-up exercises, you can keep on going with the file you started with, *or* if you get lost ...
+- Open up the next file (e.g. `_02`) so that you have a working document for the next activity.

 #### :computer: 09:00 - 10:30: Session 1 - Getting started with Shiny
   - 04 - Getting started with Shiny: